Big Bellies: Trash that Works!

 Water flows into the tree wells by large cuts built into the framework.
 Once the water enters the tree well, it’s filtered through a special mix of soil: peat moss, leaf compost, sand, clay, and gravel.
 The sand and gravel act as a natural trap for grit and automotive fluids that settle on the blacktop and wash away when it rains.
 The plants also remove nitrogen and phosphorous from the water and leave it cleaner as it enters our water supply.

 All in all, the tree wells look like normal planting beds, except that the plants are situated below ground level.
 This allows for enough time for the soil and plants to do their work and for the water to drain properly.
 The tree wells are built to accommodate up to 15 inches of rain per hour.
 Amazing!

 Watch for more Going Green innovations on the Downtown Greenway in the future.
 For more information on our Going Green storm water treatment system, check out this recent article in the Greensboro News & Record.

 Lighting It Up with Solar Power

-While we’re all trying to Go Green at home, the Downtown Greenway is Going Green, too!
-With a federal energy block grant, we were able to install solar-powered lighting along the Morehead Park section of the Downtown Greenway.
-This attractive, eco-friendly energy saver has also added appeal to the Greenway.
+While we’re all trying to Go Green at home, the Downtown Greenway is always looking for ways to be green.
+With a federal energy block grant, solar-powered lighting dots the trail along the Morehead Park section of the Downtown Greenway.

 The Greenway’s solar outdoor lighting combines the benefits of solar with energy-efficient LED or induction lights.
-The free-standing, environmentally friendly lights are completely independent from the electric grid and were certainly a cost-effective solution for our lighting needs.
+The free-standing, environmentally friendly lights are completely independent from the electric grid and were certainly a cost-effective solution for our lighting needs at the time.